rishank-shah/Income-Expense-Tracker/README.md

 - [Steps for running project](#steps-for-running-project)

 ### Main Features
-* Add Expenses and Incomes by different catgeory and source.
+- [x] Add Expenses and Incomes by different catgeory and source.
-* Users can export their expenses and incomes in an excel and csv. (filters are present to download data by year, week, month and today)
+- [x] Users can export their expenses and incomes in an excel and csv. (filters are present to download data by year, week, month and today)
-* Visualize data by a graph.
+- [x] Visualize data by a graph.
 Graphs are using filtering to show data of month, year, week and today.
-* Users can change graph options. (eg: piechart, bargraph, linegraph, etc)
+- [x] Users can change graph options. (eg: piechart, bargraph, linegraph, etc)
-* Users can export their expenses and incomes in an excel, csv and pdf.
+- [x] Users can export their expenses and incomes in an excel, csv and pdf.
-* Users can import incomes and expenses from a csv.
+- [x] Users can import incomes and expenses from a csv and excel.
-* Users can also search expenses and incomes present in their account
+- [x] Users can also search expenses and incomes present in their account

 ### Requirements for running project
 - [python > 3.5.x](https://www.python.org/downloads/)